In the parable of the Good Samaritan, a man helps his neighbor...regardless of religion, race, nationality, or status.

 "What do we need to do as people of faith going forward?
 Go forth to serve.
 Serve the poor.
 Help the weak.
 Protect the unborn child.
 Fight for your right to love and serve God, and for others to do the same.
 Defend the dignity of marriage and the family, and witness their meaning and hope to others by the example of your lives."
 (Source: “Living as a believer in the nation we have now,” Archbishop Charles J. Chaput, Archdiocese of Philadelphia, speaking on how and why we got to where we are as a nation, and what we need to do as people of faith, in mutually supportive ways, going forward, BYU Forum, March 22, 2016, https://news.byu.edu/news/archbishop-charles-chaput-speaks-byu-forum#sthash.B7L38PIg.dpuf)

-- Attend the annual Northwest Leadership Prayer Breakfasts, where Spokane's faith community comes together to unite their faith and prayers to strengthen the families and community of Spokane.
+- Attend the annual Northwest Leadership Prayer Breakfast, where Spokane's faith community comes together to unite their faith and prayers for our community leaders to strengthen the families and community of Spokane.

 - Teach members of your congregation to be grateful for all religions which value strong families and the teachings of Christ.
 Teach them how to serve alongside other religions to strengthen families and the community.
 Teach them how to set aside doctrinal differences, the appearance of endorsing others' beliefs, and political viewpoints.